nodejs/node/doc/api/cluster.md

 * `signal` {string} Name of the kill signal to send to the worker process. **Default**: `'SIGTERM'`

 This function will kill the worker.
-In the master, it does this by disconnecting the `worker.process`, and once disconnected, killing with `signal`.
+In the primary, it does this by disconnecting the `worker.process`, and once disconnected, killing with `signal`.
 In the worker, it does it by disconnecting the channel, and then exiting with code `0`.

 Because `kill()` attempts to gracefully disconnect the worker process, it is susceptible to waiting indefinitely for the disconnect to complete.
 For example,